-Bay Cup tournament hosting is open to any club in the San Francisco Bay Area, Sacramento Area, and Las Vegas that has a permanent facility.
-The Bay Cup sends the season schedule to every club in those areas and asks for their bids on tournaments for the season.
-There are some clubs that are not interested in hosting Bay Cup tournaments or events.
+Bay Cup tournament hosting is open to any club in the NorCal, CenCal, or MtVal regions of USA Fencing.
+Some clubs are not interested in hosting Bay Cup tournaments or events.
 Please contact the owner or head coach if you would like to see them host Bay Cup tournaments.
+Please contact us if you would like to host Bay Cup tournaments.

 USA Fencing is the national governing body for the sport of fencing in the United States.
 The mission of USA Fencing is to grow and promote the sport of fencing in the United States, honor its rich traditions, and achieve sustained competitive international excellence.
 USA Fencing membership is required to fence in any Bay Cup tournament.
 Visit USA Fencing’s Membership Page for more info.

-Classifications are valid for four years after they are earned.
-If, after four years, the classification has not
+Classifications are valid for four seasons after they are earned.
+If, after four seasons, the classification

-been re-earned, it then reverts to the next lowest letter and the current year.
-Such change will be enacted
+has not been re-earned, it then reverts to the next lowest letter and the then current year.
+Such

-From Section 2.2.5 of the USA Fencing Athlete Handbook
+Check out Section 2.1 of the USA Fencing Athlete Handbook more information about classifications.